twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ### Port Channels (aka Etherchannel)
 - Purpose
-	- Bindle many physical linked into one logical link
+	- Bundle many physical links into one logical link
-		- ##### port channel bundles physical links into a channel-group to create a single logical link that provides the aggregate bandwidth.
+		- ##### port-channel bundles physical links into a channel-group to create a single logical link that provides the aggregate bandwidth.
 	- Provide link redundancy
 	- Increases bandwidth
 		- It does not increase speed
 		- speed cannot exceed the capabilities of a single link
-- STP sees port-channel as single logical link
+- Spanning Tree Protocol (STP) see's port-channel as single logical link
-- Max. number of bindled ports = 8  (typically)
+- Max number of bundled ports = 8  (typically)
 - Speed cannot exceed max speed of single link
-- "**Etherchannel**" aggregate the traffic accross all available active ports in the channel
+- "**Etherchannel**" aggregate the traffic across all available active ports in the channel.
+Meaning it sends traffic evenly across the ports rather then sending many packets down only one line of the port-channel

 ### Bundling ports
 - Manual
 	- Mode "on"
 	- Forces port into etherchannel (risk of broadcast storms)
+	- Statically adding ports
+	- ***inferior and should not be done.
+A loop will be created from the port channel its self.
 - Dynamic
 	- Link Aggregation Control Protocol (LACP)
 		- A protocol for auto-negotiation and maintaining LAG